BatGap Logo

 Rick: Well, then we get into semantics.
 I mean, we’d have to…

-Tom: What they’re trying to do, they’re trying to break down all concepts, you see.
-So, if you’re an ego identified as Brahman, then they say, “Oh, no, you’re not Brahman, you’re Parabrahman”, just to show that… because what happens, you get a bunch of egos walking around thinking, “I am that”, and what they’re doing…
+Tom: What they’re trying to do is break down all concepts, you see.
+So if you’re an ego identified as Brahman, then they say, “Oh, no, you’re not Brahman, you’re Parabrahman,” just to show that… Because what happens is, you get a bunch of egos walking around thinking, “I am that,” and what they’re doing…

 Tom: That’s the self knowing itself by itself.